Foat/foat.github.io/_posts/articles/2015-12-27-akka-example.markdown

 Actors in Scala use `!` symbol to send a message.
 As you can see here, the `Sender` sends a message with its `id` and `count` in a string to the `Store`.
 The Actors can send not only a string, but an object too.

 We do not want to send messages forever, so we add a check for `count` variable here.
 If it is smaller than the threshold, we send a start message to the Actor itself to continue the cycle.
 Otherwise, we send a `PoisonPill` message.
 It is used to stop an Actor without breaking the message queue.
 So all messages which were received before the pill will be processed as usual.

-**Futures and Actors:** If there is no state in an `Actor`, then it is much better to use a simple `Future` or something related which is focused on a stateless behavior.
-{: .notice-inverse}

 ## Store